waggle-sensor/summer2020/liu/liuDailyBlog.md

 * solve the sychronization issue of message from Velodyne LiDAR
 * get the calibration result of LiDAR point cloud and camera image
 * try more state-of-the-art works on LiDAR/Camera data processing to understand the system requirements

+### May 8, 2020
+#### Work Done:
+Solve the sychronization issue of message from Velodyne LiDAR.
+It turns out to be the problem of the driver.
+Right now the message -/velodyne_points- has the time read from the system clock. **Time sychronization** can be an important issue when multiple sensors need to be used together for some applications.
+Two things to consider for time sychronization.
+One is the sychronization granunarity (second/millisecond/microsecond levels), which is mainly determined by the application.
+The other is how to get "true" time, potential solution is NTP-based or GPS/GNSS-based.

+* system requirements to enable Waggle for multi-sensor processing
+ * time sychronization
+ * concurrent access to the sensor data (multi-process access the same sensor at the same time)
+ * frequency issue: different sensor has different FPS, for example camera has 30 or 60 FPS, LiDAR has 10 FPS.
+The time to capture a frame/point cloud data from the sensor also vary within a small range.
+How to manage these issues?
+ * to be added .......

+#### To Do List:
+* calibration result of LiDAR point cloud and camera image
+* set up application on transforming point cloud to panorama image
+* set up application on using point cloud or the panorama from LiDAR for object detection